Scott943/Prototrade_Docs/docs/source/quickstart.rst

 Registering Strategies for Execution
 ------------------------------------

-* Ensure the :py:class:`VirtualExchange <prototrade.virtual_exchange.VirtualExchange>` class has been imported
+* Ensure the :py:class:`StrategyRegistry <prototrade.strategy_registry.StrategyRegistry>` class has been imported
-* In the script's :code:`main()` function, create an instance of the :py:class:`VirtualExchange <prototrade.virtual_exchange.VirtualExchange>` class
+* In the script's :code:`main()` function, create an instance of the :py:class:`StrategyRegistry <prototrade.strategy_registry.StrategyRegistry>` class
-* Use the member function, :py:meth:`register_strategy <prototrade.virtual_exchange.VirtualExchange.register_strategy>` to register a function/strategy to the framework
+* Use the member function, :py:meth:`register_strategy <prototrade.strategy_registry.StrategyRegistry.register_strategy>` to register a function/strategy to the framework
-* When all strategies are registered, use the member function, :py:meth:`run_strategies <prototrade.virtual_exchange.VirtualExchange.run_strategies>` to start the simulated execution of the strategies.
+* When all strategies are registered, use the member function, :py:meth:`run_strategies <prototrade.strategy_registry.StrategyRegistry.run_strategies>` to start the simulated execution of the strategies.

 Common Errors